What’s new in research and treatment for brain and spinal cord tumors in children?

 Hypoxic cell sensitizers

-Some drugs increase the oxygen content in the tumor, which makes tumor cells more likely to be killed by radiation therapy if they are given before treatment.
-Studies are now looking to see if this affects the outcome of treatment.
+Some drugs increase the oxygen content in the tumor, which makes tumor cells more likely to be killed by radiation therapy if the drugs are given before treatment.
+Studies are now looking to see if this affects treatment outcomes.

-The goal of immunotherapy is to make the body’s immune system fight the brain tumor more effectively.
+The goal of immunotherapy is to make the body’s own immune system fight the tumor.

 Several types of vaccines are being developed against brain tumor cells.
 Unlike vaccines against infectious diseases, these vaccines are meant to help treat the disease instead of prevent it.
 The goal of the vaccines is to stimulate the body’s immune system to attack the brain tumor cells.